-Tax incentives are also introduced in Republic of Serbia since the companies are exempt from Corporate Income Tax for a period of 10 years starting from the first year in which they report taxable profit if they invest in fixed assets an amount exceeding approximately EUR 8 million and if they, throughout the investment period, employ at least 100 additional employees.
+Tax incentives are also introduced in Republic of Serbia since the companies are exempt from Corporate Income Tax for a period of 10 years starting from the first year in which they report taxable profit if they invest in theirs fixed assets or other person invest in their fixed assets for the purpose of conduction their prevailing business activity an amount exceeding approximately RSD 1 billion (cca.
+EUR 8, 130,000) and if they, throughout the investment period, employ at least 100 additional employees for an indefinite period of time.